What is the Law Regarding Employment in Brentwood?

 "At-Will" vs. Contract Employment Terms

-Employment is usually considered to be "at-will", although at times the employer and employee may have an employment contract preventing termination before it expires.
-So long as the reasons are not in violation of law, either the employee or the employer can terminate the position at any time under an "at-will" arrangement.
-In the instance that the employer and employee have an employment contract, regulations from both the state and federal government will apply to the city of Brentwood
+Employment is usually considered to be "at-will", although at times the employer and employee might have an employment contract preventing termination before it expires.
+So long as the reasons are not in violation of law, either the employee or the employer may end the position at any time under an "at-will" arrangement.
+In the instance that the employer and employee have an employment contract, laws from both the state and federal government will apply to the city of Brentwood

 Anti-Discrimination laws in Brentwood